espegun/AWS/how_to_EC2/README.md

 ## The purpose
 Like most cloud services, it's easy to get the power and scalability you need, and you pay for what you use.
-Use it to host websites, API, train model or all other fun stuff.
+Use it to host a website, an API or train models.

 ## How does it work?
 You need to generate and use a [key pair](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:) to log in to your instance securely.
 First generate a private key, save it a safe place and `chmod 400 file.pem` so only you can read it.<br/>